project-millipede/neo4j-ogm-demo-osgi/README.md

 ### Apache Felix

-> Status - (Not working)
+> Status - (Fully working)

-> Blocker - Fix classloading issue in Neo4j-OGM / module - Core / class - DomainInfo
+> **_Note:_** Apache Felix works out of the box.
+Despite a minor issue with
+> fragment-bundles, more precise fragment-hosts will not get refreshed when you
+> start Apache Karaf for a second time, and bundles are in the cache, see the
+> build instruction for Apache Felix.

 ## Configuration instructions